Scott Newcomer

-Scott Newcomer (August 12, 1965) is a Wisconsin legislator and politician.
+Scott Newcomer (August 12, 1965) is an American home inspector and former Republican politician from Waukesha County, Wisconsin.
+He served five years in the Wisconsin State Assembly, representing Wisconsin's 33rd Assembly district from 2006 to 2011.
+His political career was ended by sprawling personal scandal involving his marital infidelity and financial entanglements with his then-girlfriend.

+Background

 Born in Waukesha, Wisconsin, Newcomer graduated from Waukesha South High School in 1983 and received a Bachelor of Science degree from the University of Wisconsin-Madison in 1989.
-In 1995, Scott co-founded the American Home Inspection Training Institute (AHIT), which he sold to a private equity firm shortly before Newcomer was elected to the Wisconsin State Assembly in a 2005 special election.
+In 1995, Newcomer co-founded the American Home Inspection Training Institute (AHIT), which he sold to a private equity firm shortly before his election to the Wisconsin State Assembly in a 2005 special election.

 While in office, Newcomer was the Chair of Financial Institutions as well as on the Committee of Health, Assembly Committee on Public Health and sponsored or co-sponsored 22 bills.
-In May 2010, Newcomer announced he would not seek reelection stating, "It has been an honor and privilege to represent the people of the 33rd State Assembly District in the Wisconsin State Legislature.
+In May 2010, Newcomer announced he would not seek reelection stating, "It has been an honor and privilege to represent the people of the 33rd state Assembly district in the Wisconsin State Legislature.
 The best part of my job has been the many wonderful people I've met throughout Waukesha County and Wisconsin."

 In July 2011, Newcomer announced the formation of Newcomer Consulting Group, a business procurement, consulting and lobbying firm based in Madison, Wisconsin.
 Newcomer's Consulting Group represents largely Republican political groups in Wisconsin, such as The Wisconsin Retail Association and the Independent Business Association of Wisconsin.
 Newcomer is also the owner of House to Home Inspections, a successful full service Home Inspection company in SE Wisconsin that he runs with his wife Amy.